gogetdata/ggd-recipes/design.md

 build will be `grch37` or `mm10` (must be lower-case) and recipe will be `$build-$name`, .e.g.
 `hg19-clinvar`

+## Chromosome Naming

+For each genome build, we will register a convention on chromosome naming.
+E.g. for hg19 recipes, 'chr' prefix will be required.
+For grch37, it will be avoided.
+For most species, we hope to have a single build so we aren't replicating recipes just to add/remove 'chr'.

+This convention will go in a yaml and we'll provide a `ggd` sub-command to strip or add prefixes.

+## Data Preprocessing and QC

+Where possible all files should be bgzipped and tabixed.
+Records should be in `natural sort` order (1, 2, ...
+9, 10, 11 instead of `1, 10, 11, ...
+19, 2, 20`.

+VCF files will go through a minimal validator.
+BED files will be checked for abberant spaces.

+SAM files should be converted to sorted, indexed BAM.

+If we store a genome_sizes file for each genome build, we can check that all records fall in the expected bounds.

 ## Plans

 We will provide a `ggd` executable that wraps some conda functionality and provides